 The Yankees retire Roger Maris's (#9) and Elston Howard's (#32) uniform numbers.
 The team also erects plaques in their honor to pay tribute to their achievements as Bronx Bombers.

-After replacing John McNamara as the Red Sox manager, Joe Morgan makes a good first impression as the team wins the first nineteen out of twenty with him at the helm.
+After replacing John McNamara as the Red Sox manager, Joe Morgan makes a good first impression when the team wins the first nineteen out of twenty games with him at the helm.
+Boston will finish the season with an 89-73 record, finishing first in American League East before losing to Oakland in the ALCS.

 Dave Johnson retires 27 of the last 29 batters he faces, but loses his complete game effort to Minnesota, 3-1.
 The Oriole starter's undoing is a two-run home run hit by John Moses in the first, an inning that takes the right-hander 33 pitches to complete, compared to the 83 tosses he will make during the rest of the Memorial Stadium contest.